helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     3. Press the **Create User** button.

     4. Supply a name for the user in the Name text field.
-This example uses "helidon-examples-user", but it can be any name you like that conforms to OCI's valid character restrictions.
+This example uses "helidon-examples-user", but it can be any name you like that conforms to OCI's valid character requirements.

     5. Supply a description for the user in the Description text field.
 This example uses "A user for Helidon examples", but it can be any text you like.